-- An isolated environment inside Amazon AWS to launch your instances
+- An isolated environment inside AWS to launch your instances

 - A virtual network where you can define rules and policies for your services

-- A great solution to have a wall between Internet and your instances, you can decide to expose only a part of your infrastructure, basically the only one that needs to speak with the rest of the world
+- A great solution to have a wall between the Internet and your instances, you can decide to expose only a part of your infrastructure, basically, the only one that needs to speak with the rest of the world

 2. Amazon VPC is the best way to connect your data center to your Instances on Amazon Web Services

-In VPC you don’t need any external hardware or VPN to setup your own networks with your rules, this is the perfect setup in order to create a private channel between your own data center and Amazon AWS: there is a great option to start with in VPC’s configuration, select “VPC with a Private Subnet Only and Hardware VPN Access“.
+In VPC you don’t need any external hardware or VPN to set up your own networks with your rules, this is the perfect setup in order to create a private channel between your own data center and AWS: there is a great option to start within VPC’s configuration, select “VPC with a Private Subnet Only and Hardware VPN Access“.